bradleybarrett/goat-milk-dairy-farm/README.md

 These labels are important because they change as milk requests are loadbalanced across the farmers and goats.
 Also, "Goat Milk?"
 Dairy Farm, is all about that farm-to-table.

 The diary farm has multiple instances of farmers and goats, each with a service name and version number.
 Ex: farmer-v1, goat-v1, goat-v2.

 Internal load balancing is implemented to allow service-level canary deployments by service name and version.
 A routing weight can be assigned to each service-version pair.
-Routing rules are automically updated when services start and stop.
+Routing rules are automically updated as services scale up and down.

 For example, introducing a new goat is easy: start the goat with the new version number and update the service-version routing weight to a non-zero value.
 To stop routing traffic to all services of a specific version, set the service-version routing weight to zero.